XeroAPI/Xero-Postman/README.md

 # Xero-Postman
 A Postman collection for authenticating to the Xero API.
-Please note that this collection provides access using OAuth 1.0a API.
+Please note that this collection provides access using OAuth 1.0a.
 Our newer collection using OAuth 2.0 can be found [here](https://github.com/XeroAPI/xero-postman-oauth2).

 ## Steps to get up and running
 Follow these steps to quickly get up and running with the Xero API and Postman: